Goodbye Interstitials, Hello Performance: Inside Meta’s New Seamless Multi-Retailer Ads

-Meta is rolling out a new solution that delivers a major upgrade for brand marketers: Multi-Retailer Ads for Facebook and Instagram.
-This enhanced site link format now solves one of the biggest friction points in CPG advertising by enabling shoppers to choose their preferred retailer in a single click, without relying on Where-to-Buy interstitials that add unnecessary steps to the purchase journey.
+Meta is rolling out a new ad format that delivers a major upgrade for brand marketers: Multi-Retailer Ads for Facebook and Instagram.
+This enhanced site link format now solves one of the biggest friction points in CPG advertising by enabling shoppers to choose their preferred retailer in a single click, without relying on Where-to-Buy interstitials that add unnecessary steps to the purchase journey and negatively impact performance.

 Now that we’re increasingly seeing advertising platforms like Meta address retailer choice more nimbly within their native ad format offerings, brands that work with Ampd are well positioned to take advantage of this new functionality.

-As you can see from the embedded video, this is a major step forward for CPG brands looking to let their shoppers know which retailers they can purchase from and give them a one click path to purchase at their preferred retailer.
+As you can see from the demo, this functionality is a major step forward for CPG brands looking to comply with fair and equitable laws while also providing their shoppers a one-click path to purchase to their preferred retailer.

 How to Leverage Multi-Retailer Ads